We appraise all types of residential properties including:

 Reserve fund studies and depreciation reports are practical guides to planning budgets and maintenance programs.
 Unlike a technical audit, they do not deal in detailed, technical matters.
 Rather, comprehensive reserve fund studies and depreciation reports take a straightforward, business approach to reserve fund management.

-Dynamic conducts reserve fund studies and depreciation reports on all types of strata and condominium properties, including low-rise/walk-up apartments, four-plexes; high rises, townhomes, true bare land, managed bare land, duplexes, adult communities, mobile parks, and numerous conversion projects and phased projects.
+We do reserve fund studies and depreciation reports on all types of strata and condominium properties, including low-rise/walk-up apartments, four-plexes; high rises, townhomes, true bare land, managed bare land, duplexes, adult communities, mobile parks, and numerous conversion projects and phased projects.
 Total units have ranged from as little as four to as many as 200.

 Who we serve